Virtual University of Pakistan: Campuses

 Virtual University has two types of campuses.
-The first ones are its own campuses which are called its offices.
+The first type consists of the university's own campuses, which are referred to as offices.
 Its head office is located in Lahore.
 Second ones are called private virtual campuses (PVC) and run by the private organizations (more commonly known as affiliated campuses).
 Virtual University has more than 200 campuses in Pakistan with on-site facilities.

 Virtual University of Pakistan has developed mobile science laboratories for research of bio-sciences and technology.

-Learning and evaluation method

-The students are conventionally evaluated each semester through physical appearance in their Mid Term Exams and Final Term Exams at designated university campuses, and remaining semester activities like assignments, quizzes, and GDB which are conducted through VULMS.

-Board of Governors

-The constitution of the Board of Governors as defined in the Virtual University Ordinance 2002 is as follows: